donomii/portprog/README.md

 ## Adding your own

 The whole purpose of this is to manage your own downloads.
-You can easily add any file you want, just go to the packages directory (or packages-windows), copy a file there, and change it to download from the url you want.
+You can easily add any download that you want:

-Then rerun portprog, and it will download and unpack your file.
+*  Copy a json file from packages-windows to packages-devel
+*  Edit the file to add your download link and config options
+*  Run portprog.exe --devel to only install that package
+*  Send me a pull request so I can add your package to the distribution!

 ## Uninstall